vishnukumarkvs/notes/Packer.md

 - deploy server and install app with its packages and dependecies
 - do upgrade/patch lifetime
 - Difficult to maintain if u have 100's of servers
-- ansible can be use dbut even there can be a poss
+- ansible can be used but even there can be a possiblity of error

 Immutable infrastructure
 -